 Complete any or all of the Hapalua festival distances wherever you are.
-Learn about the rich history of Hawaii at our Festival Area and run in the footsteps of the legendary King’s Runner.
+Music and storytelling from Hawaii at our Festival Area and run in the footsteps of the legendary King’s Runner.

 The event month is April and participants should complete the distance between April fools and Lei Day (May 1).

 Which distances will be there be at the Hapalua Festival?

 - Hapalua Half Marathon – Single Day

 Yes, anyone can enter the Virtual Hapalua Festival.
 Online registration opens in early February.
 There is a limit on the number of entries available.

 How do I run a virtual race?
 How do I track and upload my results?

 You can run or walk your virtual race anywhere you choose!

 It could be in your neighborhood, on a treadmill, or anywhere that is safe and compliant with the COVID-19 protocols in your region.

 On your chosen race day, track the run using a GPS tracker.
 You can use any tracker, such as Strava, Runkeeper, Garmin etc. The tracker will measure your time and distance covered.
 Then upload an image/screenshot of your run as proof to us.